Welcome to today's edition of the Rush 24-7 podcast.

 The public schools are too unionized.

-And you know, Bill's sitting back there, Chappaqua, wherever he is, and he said, uh these people not remember what I did to Andrew Cuomo.
+And he said, these people not remember what I did to Andrew Cuomo.

 I mean, we can't put up with this much longer.

-Uh it is this is fallen apart us out here.
+This is falling apart us out here.

 We can't kill everybody.

-We can't wipe everybody out there.
+We can't wipe everybody out here.

-We got to do something about this.
+We've got to do something about this.

-Geffen's essentially saying they hold with this notion that they're entitled.
+Geffens essentially saying they hold with this notion that they're entitled.

 Plus this little zinger, I'm tired of seeing Carville on TV.